 date and location of these events.

-Fort Collins: The Case sisters will talk about attending Eggers school in the Poudre Canyon as well as saving and preserving the school.
+Fort Collins: Teri Johnson will portray the first teacher of the Lone Tree Schoolhouse, giving a “first hand” view of the history of one of Larimer County’s first schools.
 This Fort Collins Historical Society presentation will take place at 7 pm at the Masonic Temple, 225 W. Oak Street.
 Free and open to the public.

 Fort Collins: Hands-On History at the Fort Collins Museum of Discovery.
 At FCMoD, we know that history is so much more than words in a textbook.
 Explore the fascinating world of our region’s past with a hands-on craft or activity in the gallery.
 We might even have more fun than Auntie Stone at her dinner parties!
 Included with admission.
 10 am – 1 pm.

-Greeley: The March History Brown Bag topic is A Soldier’s Memories of Vietnam.
-The presenter is Vietnam Veteran and Colorado resident John Thompson.
+Greeley: History Brown Bag: Manzanar: An American Concentration Camp.
+Marge Taniwaki will be presenting.
 The Greeley Historic Preservation Commission presents the 2019 History Brown Bag series held generally on the 4th Thursday of each month from January through October.
 Admission is free and no reservations are required.
-Noon – 1 pm at the Greeley History Museum, 714 8th Street.